-The Plan provides monthly retirement benefits that initially represent 3% for each year of credited service times the participants' final average three-year earnings (limited to 80% of the average).
+The Plan provides a monthly retirement benefit that initially represents 3% for each year of accredited services times the participants' final average three-year earnings or the highest consecutive three-year earnings (limited to 80% of the average or earnings), whichever is the highest.
 The Plan was amended, effective January 1, 1986, to exclude overtime pay in the computation of benefits.
 Retirement benefits are adjusted annually based on the change in the consumer price index, limited to 3% per year.
-Upon the death of a vested participant who has beneficiary coverage, his or her eligible beneficiary(ies) would be entitled to three fourths of the amount the deceased participant was receiving or would have been entitled to receive.
+Upon the death of vested participant who has beneficiary coverage, his or her eligible beneficiary(ies) would be entitled to three fourths of the amount the deceased participant was receiving or would have been entitled to receive.

-Note2 - Plan Description, continued
+Note 2 - Plan Description, continued